hamax97/hamax97.github.io/write-ups/rails/the-asset-pipeline.md

    - This will install the bundling gems for you together with the bundler `esbuild`.

-3. Start the application with bin/dev (it will run both the rails server and yarn in watch mode):
+4. Start the application with `bin/dev`.
+It will run the rails server together with two processes of yarn: one process will watch for JavaScript changes, the other one will watch for CSS changes:

    ```bash
    bin/dev